QuantEcon/lecture-source-py/source/rst/inventory_dynamics.rst

 Although we will not prove this here, we can investigate it using simulation.

-Your task is to generate and plot the sequence :math:`\{\psi_t\}` at times :math:`t = 10, 50, 250, 500, 750` using the code above.
+Your task is to generate and plot the sequence :math:`\{\psi_t\}` at times :math:`t = 10, 50, 250, 500, 750` based on the discussion above.

+(The kernel density estimator is probably the best way to present each distribution.)

-You should see convergence.
+You should see convergence, in the sense that differences between successive distributions are getting smaller.

 Try different initial conditions to verify that, in the long run, the distribution is invariant across initial conditions.

 Exercise 2
 ----------